We're available 24/7. Call us at (612) 444-5020.

-Minneapolis Drug Distribution Attorney
+Minneapolis Drug Distribution Lawyer

-At Caplan & Tamburino Law Firm, P.A., our Minnesota criminal defense attorneys have over 100 years of combined legal experience and have handled hundreds of jury trials.
-We have in-depth knowledge of criminal courts and a successful track record to put in your corner.
+At Caplan & Tamburino Law Firm, P.A., our Minnesota drug distribution defense attorneys have over 100 years of combined legal experience and have handled hundreds of jury trials.
+We have in-depth knowledge of criminal courts and a successful track record of putting in your corner.

 A charge of distribution reflects the type and quantity of the controlled substance; the more drugs you have and the more dangerous they are, the more severe the consequences.
 Let’s take a look at how drugs are classified:

 - Schedule I: Drugs with no currently accepted medical use, a high potential for abuse, and considered the most dangerous.
 Examples include heroin, LSD, marijuana, ecstasy, and meth.

 - Schedule II: Drugs with a high potential for abuse, such as cocaine, oxycodone, fentanyl, Adderall and Vicodin.

 - Schedule III: Drugs with a moderate to low potential for physical and psychological dependence, such as ketamine, anabolic steroids and testosterone.

 - Schedule IV: Drugs with a low potential for abuse and low risk of dependence.
 Examples include Xanax, Soma, Valium and Ambien.

 - Schedule V: Drugs with the lowest potential for abuse, such as cough preparations, Lyrica and Lomotil.

 In addition to the type of drug you’re arrested with, the amount also impacts penalties.
 If you have only a “personal use” amount, you may be charged with possession, but if you’ve got a larger quantity, you’ll likely be charged with distribution.
 Below is a list of the different felony charges and their penalties.